 The earlier the case settles, the less pricey the litigation process is for both sides.
 This is especially true for the defendant paying an hourly rate.
 The discovery process before the trial can involve depositions that can include the deposing of expert witnesses that cost a lot of money.
 Some attorneys for the plaintiff will pay pre-litigation expenses out of pocket but not all will.
 If the attorney does pay them up front, this will be taken out of your settlement or award.
 If the defendant’s negligence and liability for the accident are clear, both sides will benefit from settling before the trial, or as early as possible if the trial begins.

 If the attorney for the defendant is paid by an auto insurance company, some of these considerations shift.
 The insurance company is legally obligated to settle the case in good faith.
 They are not allowed to settle early just to save on attorney fees.
 But if you decide to accept or propose a settlement that is reasonable, the defendant may not refuse it only because they are not paying the legal costs.

 The Stress of Trials

 Some personal injury trials may not last longer than a few days, but the process is stressful for all parties.
-Both sides of the lawsuit can be cross examined on the witness stand and have their character publicly questioned.
+Both sides of the auto accident lawsuit can be cross examined on the witness stand and have their character publicly questioned.
 Also, the weeks leading up to the trial can involve a lot of work on both sides.
 It is not just the attorneys that have to put in long hours; you may need to spend a lot of time preparing to testify.
 If you agree to a settlement, the defendant will pay you a certain amount of damages, and the case is concluded.
 This can occur after the trial actually begins; remember, a case can be settled at any time before or during a trial.